decodejacques/redux-workshop/exercises/3_theme-creator/README.md

 # Question 1
 This react app currently does not do anything.
 Integrate react redux.
 Use the reference sheet if you need help [reference sheet](../reference/README.md).
 You can also go back to the solution video of the first exercise.

+To get a better feel of what your web app should do, visit the final version [here](http://likeable-stop.surge.sh)

 # Question 2
 Add a checkbox to toggle the boldness of the text